bormaxi8080/starred/README.md

 - [humandecoded/twayback](https://github.com/humandecoded/twayback) - Automate downloading archived deleted Tweets.
 - [curosim/facebook-leak-search](https://github.com/curosim/facebook-leak-search) - There's a useful hidden service to search through the Facebook 2021 Data Leak.
 This is the Python wrapper to query the hidden service.
 - [adamian98/pulse](https://github.com/adamian98/pulse) - PULSE: Self-Supervised Photo Upsampling via Latent Space Exploration of Generative Models
 - [keraattin/EmailAnalyzer](https://github.com/keraattin/EmailAnalyzer) - With EmailAnalyzer you can analyze your suspicious emails.
-You can extract headers, links and hashes from the .eml file
+You can extract headers, links, and hashes from the .eml file and you can generate reports.
 - [t3l3machus/Villain](https://github.com/t3l3machus/Villain) - Villain is a C2 framework that can handle multiple TCP socket & HoaxShell-based reverse shells, enhance their functionality with additional features (commands, utilities etc) and share them among conn
 - [Te-k/pybinaryedge](https://github.com/Te-k/pybinaryedge) - Python 3 Wrapper for the BinaryEdge API https://www.binaryedge.io/
 - [bwimpsett/CloudBunny](https://github.com/bwimpsett/CloudBunny) - CloudBunny is a tool to capture the real IP of the server that uses a WAF as a proxy or protection.
 In this tool we used three search engines to search domain information: Shodan, Censys and Zoomeye.